newnightcoder/PRACTICAL-JS-blog-series/HOW REACT SAVED MY LIFE.md

 3 weeks later (it took me that long to feel "ready" to follow Danny's encouraging advice) i finally started to implement my todo app with React!🚀 it's almost finished now, i'm fixing the last 2 bugs as we speak!
 And here i am today, learning React and having a real blast!

-<a name="2"></a>
+<a name="3"></a>
-## React "philosophy"
+## React "philosophy : learning curve?"
-React isn't this difficult as a beginner.
+React isn't this difficult for a JS beginner with some fundamental steady knowledge.
-You just have to know or *realize* 2 things:
+You just have *realize* 2 things:

 **1- Think Component!**

 No-brainer: a website or app is **built** by different elements (navbar/menu, sections/pages, footer etc...).
 We agree on that.
 So it means that these elements are the **components** of the website.
 That only is a MAJOR part of React (and i guess of the other 2 front-end framworks Vue and Angular, but not sure as i have not yet worked with them).
 In the code, you write the components as classes (class component) or functions (functional components).
+One js file for each Component.
+No variable naming conflicts anymore and just perfect: components are reusable of course! in another project (a contact form for example!), or in the same project several times (a button or anything else you might think of!)
-So any component will start like this:
+So any component will be created like this:
 - class component:
 ```
 class MyComponent extends React.Component = {